IbrahimSquared/accelerated-RS-planner/README.md

 Reduces set of cases to consider down to 21 and introduces a new partition that speeds up the computation of the shortest path.

+Requires SFML & OMPL.
+It has a demo in main.cpp that computes and draws paths between randomly generated start/end configurations.

 ## Benchmarking Results

 This table presents sample benchmarking results of our proposed planner against OMPL's implementation of the original Reeds-Shepp algorithm and against our implementation of [Desaulniers1995].